-DEATH OF BILL ARP .- From the Fort Worth (Texas) Daily Democrat we clip the following item : "Bill Arp, late of Geor-gia, the man who furnished the witticisms and odd sayings, which Charles H. Smith prepared and published some years ago, was accidentally killed near this place (Decatur, Texas), Monday, March 5th Ile fell from a wagon loaded with corn, the wheels pass-his family he would never again be permitted to enter the house alive; and, strange to say, he was within fifty yards of the house, on his return, when the sad accident occurred, which terminated so fatally.
-He was a remarkable man ; perfectly illiterate, but replete with original ideas and witty sayings.
+Worth (Texas) Daily Democrat we clip the following item: "Bill Arp, late of Geor-gia, the man who furnished the witticisms and odd sayings, which Charles H. Smith prepared and published some years ago, was accidentally killed near this place (Decatur, Texas), Monday, March 5th.
+He fell from a wagon loaded with corn, the wheels passing over his neck, killing him instantly.- When he left home in the morning he told his family he would never again be permitted to enter the house alive; and, strange to say, he was within fifty yards of the house, on his return, when the sad accident occurred, which terminated so fatally.
+He was a remarkable man; perfectly illiterate, but replete with original ideas and witty sayings.
 He rarely ever spoke without saying something pithy.

 The Southern Christian Advocate of a recent date devotes a portion of its editorial space to the indecencies of the secular press.
-The moving cause of the Christian Advohe said, affably.
-"We're a-going to have cate's remarks was the appearance of two head-lines, "Jerked to Jesus" and "Hemped to Heaven"-the former in a Western paper and the latter in the Atlanta Constitution, both being over descriptions of executions.
+The moving cause of the Christian Advocate's remarks was the appearance of two head-lines, "Jerked to Jesus" and "Hemped to Heaven"-the former in a Western pa-per and the latter in the Atlanta Constitution, both being over descriptions of executions.
 It is one of the functions of the press to be an exponent and guardian of public morals, and it is certainly a criminal misuse of a great power to thus set examples of gros blasphemy and irreverence.
 The sacrifice of decency and morality to attempts at wit is a growing evil of the press.
 Only persons of deba ed minds can enjoy such gross breaches of good morals and good taste.
-We appeal to our contemporaries to fight this demoralizing innovation in journalism as they would fight any other sent by a correspondent: plague.
+We appeal to our contemporaries to fight this demoralizing innovation in jour-nalism as they would fight any other

-"The Atheist's laugh's a poor exchange For Deity offended.
+"The Atheist's laugh's a poor exchange For Deity offended.'

-A Washington telegram relates that at in interview between Hayes and Hampton the former called the latter's attention to the very large Democratic vote in Edgefield County, as compared with former years, and said to the Governor : "This is hardly to be accounted for by an increase of population,' and asked him how he could account for it.
-Hampton replied : "You forget, sir, that at ten polling places in this county a large number of soldiers were stationed, and I understood that they all voted for me."
-This amused Mr. Hayes, who laughed very heartily and said: "Well, if the soldiers have got to going for you, it ought to settle the case.'
+A Washington telegram relates that at an interview between Hayes and Hampton the former called the latter's attention to the very large Democratic vote in Edgefield County, as compared with former years, and said to the Governor: "This is hardly to be accounted for by an increase of population, and asked him how he could account for it Hampton replied: "You forget, sir, that at ten polling places in this county a large number of soldiers were stationed, and I understood that they all voted for me."
+This amused Mr. Hayes, who laughed very heartily and said: "Welf, if the soldiers have got to going for you, it ought to settle throughly; skin it, and pick it to pieces; season with salt and pepper; put in a bag, and place it under a press; let it remain over night, and next day it will be ready for use.